Sonny Liston: Tributes

+Despite being effectively blacklisted by the boxing establishment and press during his lifetime, Liston has achieved an exceptional level of public awareness for a sports figure.
+His reputation as a great boxer with a unique though daunting persona has grown steadily over the decades following his death.
 A bronze copy of a marble statue of Liston sculpted by Alfred Hrdlicka in 1964 was erected in 2008 between Old Castle and Karlsplatz in Stuttgart, Germany.
 A successful racehorse which won the Irish St Leger classic race in 2021 was named Sonnyboyliston.
+Another unconnected and unrelated horse named Sonny Liston finished 2nd in the Royal Hunt Cup at Royal Ascot in 2023 and 2024.

 Life outside boxing

 Acting

 Liston played a fist fighter in the 1965 film Harlow, made a cameo appearance in the 1968 film Head, which starred The Monkees, and played the part of The Farmer in the 1970 film Moonfire, which starred Richard Egan and Charles Napier.
 Also in 1970, Liston appeared on an episode of the TV series Love, American Style and in a television commercial for Braniff Airlines with Andy Warhol.

 Portrayal in film

 In The Greatest, the 1977 film about the life of boxer Muhammad Ali in which Ali played himself, Liston was portrayed by Roger E. Mosley.

 Liston was the subject of a 1995 HBO documentary titled Sonny Liston: The Mysterious Life and Death of a Champion.

 In the 2001 film Ali, Liston was portrayed by former WBO Heavyweight Champion Michael Bentt.

 Liston was the subject of a 2008 feature film based upon his life titled Phantom Punch.
 The film starred Ving Rhames as Liston and was produced by Rhames, Hassain Zaidi and Marek Posival.

 In the 2015 British crime film Legend, Liston is played by Mark Theodore in a scene where gangster Reggie Kray poses for a picture with the boxer.

 In the 2020 film One Night in Miami..., Liston is played by Aaron D. Alexander.

+Liston served as the archetype for the character of Clubber Lang in the movie Rocky III, written and directed by Sylvester Stallone.